neurite/debian-setup/docs/1005-python.md

 ### Conda

-This is the preferred approach.
+Conda is the preferred approach for installing Python packages.

 #### Install Conda